angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 - **get_cypher_tags**: Get all tags used for Cypher snippets

 This toolkit provides a searchable repository of Cypher query patterns and examples that can be used as a reference and learning tool.

+#### Tool Proposal System

+The MCP server includes a system for proposing and requesting new tools:

+- **propose_tool**: Propose a new tool for the NeoCoder system
+- **request_tool**: Request a new tool feature as a user
+- **get_tool_proposal**: Get details of a specific tool proposal
+- **get_tool_request**: Get details of a specific tool request
+- **list_tool_proposals**: List all tool proposals with optional filtering
+- **list_tool_requests**: List all tool requests with optional filtering

+This system allows AI assistants to suggest new tools and users to request new functionality, providing a structured way to manage and track feature requests.

 ## Customizing Templates